News

 And you also want to make sure that you're not using any metal utensils on the pan itself.

-Scrambled eggs, there's a lot of different ways to cook them.
+Scrambled eggs, there are a lot of different ways to cook them.

 It's a great idea to crack them into a separate bowl first.